-The Sexual Assault & Relationship Violence (SARIS) is a starting point for students affected by sexual assault, relationship violence, stalking, sexual harassment and experiences that are not labeled.
+The Sexual Assault & Relationship Violence (SARIS) is a starting point for students affected by sexual assault, relationship violence, domestic violence, stalking, sexual harassment and other related experiences.
 The SARIS Specialist is an advocate for students and guides them through their rights, options, resources, and offers support.
 SARIS meets with students who have personally experienced violence or abuse, who are supporting a friend or family member, or students wanting to learn more about these topics for a class or research.

 SARIS Is Here To Help

 In a meeting with the SARIS Specialist, you can expect to:

 - Share as much or as little information as you would like to share.

 - Learn about common reactions to sexual assault, relationship violence, stalking, sexual harassment, trauma and other experiences.

 - Learn about your rights and reporting options.

 - Discuss making a report to the University through Community Standards and Student Conduct.
 SARIS will work with you through this process.

 - Discuss making a report to the police.
 If you want to move forward, SARIS will help you make a report.

 - Discuss how you can take care of yourself & heal through counseling options, stress reduction techniques, support groups and/or other resources.